A Foodie's Paradise

 As interesting as the spices featured in Upstate cuisine is the stories behind these international restaurants.
 One example comes from husband-and-wife chef team Nick and Ae Dhers, who blend the flavors of French and Thai cuisine at Le Spice in Spartanburg.
 Try the Thai steak sandwich, topped with mushroom soy sauce and a sunny egg.

-In addition to these diverse staples, you’ll find a wide variety of global dishes at more than 60 food trucks throughout the Upstate—from ahi tuna poke to barbeque tacos.
+In addition to these diverse staples, you’ll find a wide variety of global dishes at more than 60 food trucks throughout the Upstate—from ahi tuna poke to barbecue tacos.
 Greenville’s euphoria food, wine and music festival is one highlight featuring food trucks, plus exclusive tasting events and intimate musical experiences.

 Craft Brews + Booze